Benefits for injured workers

 - Career assessment and planning, including tuition, books, fees and other expenses while in an approved training program.

-For more information on benefits, see the Information for Workers Brochure (updated December 2016).
+For more information on any of the above benefits, see the Information for Workers Brochure.